Where to Stay in Vienna in 2026: 6 Top Areas & Hotels

 Mid-range (from €150 to €220)

-• Eurostars Embassy – this lovely hotel has a 24-hour front desk, modern rooms with large windows and a balcony overlooking the city, yummy breakfast, and free Wi-Fi.
+• Eurostars Embassy – This lovely hotel offers a 24-hour front desk, modern rooms with large windows and balconies overlooking the city, a yummy breakfast, and free Wi-Fi.

 Budget (up to €150)

-• Rioca Vienna Posto 2 – this fabulous hotel has some unbeatable rates while offering everything you need, like a bar, a shared lounge, rooms with a kitchenette and artwork, and even a seating area.
+• Rioca Vienna Posto 2 – This fabulous hotel offers unbeatable rates and everything you need, including a bar, a shared lounge, rooms with a kitchenette and artwork, and even a seating area.

 4. Wieden (4th district) – best place in Vienna for nightlife